The Best Coffee Tampers In The UK 2022

 My Observations

-This is a flat push tamper, named so because of the fact that it’s flat, and you push it ;-).
+This is a flat push tamper, named so because of the truth that it’s flat, and you push it ;-).

-Your elbow, maybe – or perhaps even your chin if you’re that way inclined, though I think the majority of people would probably opt to use the palm of their hand.
+Your elbow, maybe – or perhaps even your chin if you’re that way inclined, though I think a lot of people would probably opt to work with the palm of their hand.

 Check Price - Amazon UK